Partner at Charbonnet Law Firm LLC

 Notes

-Pedestrian hit by car Driver’s liability coverage Pays for injuries if driver is at fault
+Pedestrian hit by car Driver’s liability Covers injuries if driver is at fault

-Cyclist hit by car Driver’s liability + MedPay Cyclist may also use UM/UIM if applicable
+Cyclist hit by car Liability + MedPay UM/UIM may also apply

-Pedestrian hit by cyclist Possibly homeowner’s/renter’s Auto insurance does not apply if no vehicle involved
+Pedestrian hit by cyclist Homeowner’s/renter’s No auto coverage if no vehicle involved

-Hit-and-run accident Victim’s UM/UIM coverage Only if included in their own auto policy
+Hit-and-run Victim’s UM/UIM Only if included in policy

 Frequently Asked Questions